frontend/toolbox/content/toolbox/index.md

 ## Bootstrap

 You can install Bootstrap automatically on setup.

 **Don't forget to update the `toolbox.json`** according to your tastes.
 We don't import Tooltip, Carousel and other scripts from the start.

+## Customize the styleguide

+You can override the index template by creating a `toolbox-index.html` in your project root directory.

 ## Add new components